This article contains spoilers for Superman & The Authority.

 A Unifying Theory of Superman Continuity?

 But Superman & The Authority (which features art by Mikel Janin, Jordie Bellaire, Travel Foreman, and more!) doesn’t open on that older Superman.
 It begins with the Man of Steel in his prime…hanging out with President John F. Kennedy in 1963.
 It’s a seemingly incongruous moment, and in true Morrison style, it’s explained away in a brief line of dialogue later in the book, but in their head, there’s more to the story.
-It’s similar in concept to a key piece of Morrison’s Batman epic, where the Dark Knight was briefly presumed dead but had simply become displaced in time, before we see him arriving in different eras and piecing his “self,” and ultimately the very idea of Batman, back together.
+It’s similar in concept to a key piece of Morrison’s Batman epic, where the Dark Knight was briefly presumed dead but had simply become displaced in time, traveling to different eras and piecing his “self,” and ultimately the very idea of Batman, back together.

 “I had this notion that Superman actually went through something similar,” Morrison says.
 “Maybe Darkseid zapped him with the Omega Beams, but a Superman who’s tumbling through time.”